 Nobody wants to run into a shark in the ocean, but these marine predators serve a big purpose.
-What happens when they stop appearing in our neighborhood waters?
+What happens when sharks stop appearing in our neighborhood waters?

-But I do not love them when I’m surfing, or kicking around in the tide with my kids.
-I do not love that I know most shark attacks happen in shallow water.
-I do NOT love that part.
-Of course, my fear is just that considering you have a 1 in 3.75 million chance of being attacked and killed by a shark (According to the Florida Museum of Natural History).
+But I don’t love them when I’m surfing or kicking around in the tide with my kids.
+And I don’t love that I know most shark attacks happen in shallow water.
+However, considering chance of a shark attack is 1 in 3.75 million my fear is just that — a fear.

-Creepy and sinister looking though they may be, sharks have earned my respect for being one of the most fascinating creatures in the world’s oceans.
-Beyond being a biological anomaly, with crazy blood-tracking super smell powers and rows of jagged teeth, sharks also play an important role in the world’s ecosystems.
+Creepy and sinister looking though they may be, sharks are one of the most fascinating creatures in the world’s oceans.
+Beyond being a biological anomaly, with crazy blood-tracking super smell powers and rows of jagged teeth, sharks play an important role in the world’s ecosystems.

 Sharks are at the top of the food chain in the ocean — few animals come close to their hunting abilities.
-But being at the top of the food chain also means that your population and dining habits have a massive impact on the surrounding ecology.
+But being an apex predator also means that shark populations and dining habits have a massive impact on the surrounding ecology.

 Sharks are super important because they have a direct impact on the population of the other fish in the world waters.
 Preying on sick and dying animals, sharks prevent diseases from spreading, however morbidly, keeping genealogy strong and the very best of each species thriving.